MorinelloA/lisk-excel/README.md

 # LiskExcel
-Windows Application to gather Lisk transactions and save them in an Excel file.
+Windows Application to gather either Lisk transactions or data field searches and save them in an Excel file.
 Compatible with Lisk Core 1.0

 ![LiskExcel](https://github.com/MorinelloA/LiskExcel/blob/master/images/main.png?raw=true)

-### What is does
+### Transaction Gather

-This simple application will allow you to gather all Lisk transactions that fit your criteria and enter them into an Excel Spreadsheet.
+This application will allow you to gather all Lisk transactions that fit your criteria and enter them into an Excel Spreadsheet.
 These criteria include:

 - Sender Address
 - Recipient Address